DWebdevV1/dbd-filter-page-vanilla/README.md

-# Dead By Daylight Filter page with Vanilla JS
+# Dead By Daylight filter page with Vanilla JS
 ### This project is all about some DOM manipulation with vanilla JS (SPA approach).
 #### There is no focus on performance or something like that